analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

 ### Debug Target with GDB

-- Open another MinGW console and cd into `maxrefdes178` codebase directory.
+- Open another MinGW console and cd into a demo directory.

 - Launch GDB using one of the following commands: